Charlotte M. Klaar, PhD

 Klaar College Consulting LLC

-I offer basic financial aid advice and point the family in the direction of colleges who are notoriously generous with merit aid.
+I offer basic financial aid advice and point the family in the direction of colleges that are notoriously generous with merit aid.
 In addition, I give the family a report that shows which scholarships the student might be eligible for at the colleges to which he or she is applying.

 Heather Johnson